 Public holidays in Malaysia vary by state, and employees are entitled to take this time off.
 When a holiday falls on a weekend day, employers will grant the following Monday for employees to observe the holiday (e.g., New Year's Day falls on Sunday this year).

-Below is a list of the 13 national public holidays employees in Malaysia are entitled to in 2024 and the date and day of the week they fall on.
-In addition, this table shows the public holidays that the majority of the nation will be given time off to observe in 2024.
+Below is a list of the 13 national public holidays employees in Malaysia are entitled to, and the date and day of the week they fall on.
+In addition, this table shows the public holidays that the majority of the nation will be given time off.

 However, employers should note that employees may be entitled to several more regional holidays not listed below.